joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 }
 ```

 Here we can see explicit consideration for 2D grids, removing the need for iteration in the  $z$ dimension if we know that all values with $\Delta z \ne 1$ will be outside of the grid's bounds.
 This improves the efficiency of the overall Cluster Finding step in the 2D case while allowing us to still use mostly 3D code.
+This could be extended into the fully fledged *Chebyshev distance metric function* in future versions (the .

 We then proceed to test if the cell is connected.
 This is done by assigning each cell in the neighbourhood a *signature*, based off the number of dimension in which it is offset from original cell.
 For example in the 2D case it would be,